cturl/cturl.github.io/policy/index.md

 ### Warranty & Liabilty

 CompactURL is a free service.
-There is no guaranteed warranty of any kind, and we are not liable for any problems that occur during your use of this service.
+The Service is provided on an "AS IS" and "AS AVAILABLE" basis.
+The Service is provided without warranties of any kind, whether express or implied, including, but not limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement or course of performance.
 In other words, we do not owe anything to you, at anytime.

 ## Privacy Policy